Microclimates III-VI

 Composition beginning in sound recording

-- Staying in the area for a time to survey and understand its character
+- Staying in the area for a time to survey and understand its characteristics.

-- Focus on a few specific locations and use the microphones to actively search out temporally and spatially changing sound characteristics
+- Focus on a few specific locations and use the microphones to actively search out sound characteristics.

 Sound transformation - a tend towards hyper-reality:

 Microclimates III-VI is spatialised over a three-dimensional 16-loudspeaker array: eight loudspeakers in a central ring, four lower and four higher.
-For any technically interested listeners the spatial information is encoded in 3rd-order ambisonics format - which unlike normal surround-panning can achieve a realistic 3-D sound-field over a relatively large listening area.
+The spatial information is encoded in 3rd-order ambisonics format - which unlike normal surround-panning can achieve a realistic 3-D sound-field over a relatively large listening area.

 The movements